-I look on the corporate culture at Character with a sense of parental pride.
 The Group was founded on the basic principles of vibrant collaboration between our personnel and with our customers and suppliers and freedom and encouragement to follow an entrepreneurial but caring path for the development of the business.
 These principles have remained very much at the centre of the Group's culture.
 The successful application of these principles to our business has been rewarded by and is evident from the Group's historic staff retention levels and the longevity of good, productive and mutually profitable relations with our customers and suppliers.

-This culture has survived a changing landscape in the toy industry and many adversities over the years and is very much in the DNA of the Group.
+This culture has survived a changing landscape in the global toy industry and many adversities over the years and remains very much in the DNA of the Group.